Noel Mayo

-Noel Mayo (born December 30, 1937) is an American industrial designer.
+Noel Mayo (December 30, 1937 – January 29, 2026) was an American industrial designer.
 He founded the first African American industrial design firm.
 His company, Noel Mayo Associates, has produced work for clients such as IBM, NASA, and the National Museum of American Jewish History.

 Early life

 Mayo was born on December 30, 1937, in Orange, New Jersey to Noel and Blanche Mayo.
 As a child, he moved around a lot until middle school where he attended a boarding school in Cheney, Pennsylvania called Sunnycrest Farm for Negro Boys.
 In high school, he worked at an art store.
 The store owner allowed Mayo to borrow any art books he wanted.
 This is when he discovered industrial design.
 He attended the Philadelphia College of Art (now called the University of the Arts), and in 1960, became the first black person to receive an industrial design degree there.

 Career

 During his junior year in college, his professor Joseph Carreiro, who was the head of the department at the time, hired Mayo to work for his firm Carreiro/Sklaroff Design Associates.
 While the owners were on an extended vacation, Mayo was given the responsibility of running the office.
-In 1964, after graduating, he bought the firm and changed ts name to Noel Mayo Associates.
+In 1964, after graduating, he bought the firm and changed its name to Noel Mayo Associates.